nurulashraf/java-basics-exercises/README.md

 # Java Basics Exercises

 This repository contains a series of exercises designed to help beginners grasp the fundamentals of Java programming.
 The exercises cover essential topics such as data types, control structures, loops, methods, and object-oriented programming principles.
-These solutions are part of a university assignment focused on applying fundamental Java programming concepts.
+These solutions are part of a university exercise focused on applying fundamental Java programming concepts.

 ## Repository Structure